thorntail-examples/istio-circuit-breaker/README.md

 ### Without Istio Configuration

-1. Retrieve the URL for the Istio Ingress Gateway route, with the below command, and open it in a web browser.
+1. Create a Gateway and Virtual Service in Istio so that we can access the service within the Mesh:
     ```
+    oc apply -f istio-config/gateway.yaml
+    ```
+2. Retrieve the URL for the Istio Ingress Gateway route, with the below command, and open it in a web browser.
+    ```
     echo http://$(oc get route istio-ingressgateway -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/thorntail-istio-circuit-breaker/
     ```
-2. The user will be presented with the web page of the Booster
+3. The user will be presented with the web page of the Booster
-3. Click "Start" to issue repeating concurrent requests in batches of 10 to the greeting service
+4. Click "Start" to issue repeating concurrent requests in batches of 10 to the greeting service
-4. Click "Stop" to cease issuing more requests
+5. Click "Stop" to cease issuing more requests
-5. The number of concurrent requests can be set to anything between 1 and 20
+6. The number of concurrent requests can be set to anything between 1 and 20
-6. There should be no failures and all calls are ok
+7. There should be no failures and all calls are ok

 ### With Istio Configuration